Lipetsk: Transportation

 Since 1868, there is a railway connection between Lipetsk and Moscow.
 Trams, trolleybuses and buses provide local public transportation.
-The municipality aspires to renovate the tramway network as it is largely segregated from motor traffic.
-It has negotiated a 10-year, RUR 30 billion loan from the European Bank of Reconstruction & Development for tramway renewal.
+In 2013, the municipality aspired to renovate the tramway network as it is largely segregated from motor traffic.
+It negotiated a 10-year, RUR 30 billion loan from the European Bank of Reconstruction & Development for tramway renewal.

 Health care

 Lipetsk is one of the oldest mud bath and balneological resorts in Russia (first opened in 1805).
 Peat mud and chalybeate bicarbonate calcic springs are used to treat patients.
 Sulphate and chloride sodium water is used for therapeutic baths and drinking.